 Capturing and conveying the practitioner's viewpoint call for the identification of the perceptual and action elements of crafting actions.
 Plans are also entities of interest and include the execution of cognitive actions such as prediction and judgement.
-Cognitive events are not directly observable; thus, their digitization is not simple.
+Cognitive events are not directly observable and, thus, their digitisation is not simple.
 Attention to environmental and somatosensory stimuli is an integral part of craft education and training.
-Environmental stimuli can be recorded in conventional ways, as we can record pertinent events from the environment using the aforementioned techniques.
-Environmental stimuli can reveal details about crafting actions, such as sound in material processing or inspection.
-For this reason, data collection should capture environmental stimuli that relate to the use of sensory perception in crafting actions.
-The representation of somatosensory stimuli can lead to the identification of environmental events that the practitioner pays attention to.
-The most challenging entities to capture are sensations and perception because they are "private" and cannot be recorded directly.
+Environmental stimuli can be recorded in conventional ways, as we can record pertinent events from the environment, using the aforementioned techniques.
+Environment stimuli can reveal details about crafting actions, such as sound in material processing or inspection.
+For this reason, data collection should capture environment stimuli that relate to the use of sensory perception in crafting actions.
+The representation of somatosensory stimuli can lead to the identification of environment events that the practitioner pays attention to.
+The most challenging entity to capture is sensations and perception because they are "private" and cannot be recorded directly.
 However, memories of internal signals (qualia) [100] can be verbally testified and recognized out of simulated imagery generated by audio, visual, or haptic rendering.
-The notion is similar to facial composition software, where by tuning parameters, the memory of a face can be synthesized.
-The particular rendering is then a digitization of the sensory imagery the practitioner "feels" [101].
+The notion is similar to facial composition software, where by tuning parameters the memory of a face can be synthesized.
+The particular rendering is, then, a digitization of the sensory imagery the practitioner "feels" [101].

-3.3.
+3.2.
 Understanding

-A hybrid, semantic, and functional representation of the recorded crafting activities is proposed.
+A hybrid, semantic and functional, representation of the recorded crafting activities is proposed.
 This representation combines the collected data with the semantic interpretation of actions and with mechanical models of their function.
-The goal is to use semantic annotations provided by practitioners to classify craft actions into types of mechanisms and identify environment features and action parameters of relevance.
+The goal is to use semantic annotations, provided by practitioners, to classify craft actions into types of mechanisms and identify environment features and action parameters of relevance.
 In ethnography, semantic interpretations will be requested from practitioners along with an explanation and identification of the mechanical models to functionally model crafting actions.
-Making sense of the recordings requires fitting the collected data and representations into interpretations that explain the recorded actions and are collected by measurements.
+Making sense of the recordings requires fitting the collected data and representations into interpretations that explain the recorded actions and are by the collected measurements.
 The interpretations should primarily identify the type of mechanical affordance, the material properties of relevance, and its execution parameters.
 The latter includes properties such as force, timing, angle of attack, 3D shape, grip posture, and other pertinent properties.

-3.3.1.
+3.2.1.
 Semantic

-The semantic modeling of craft actions is based on a craft-specific ontology obtained by extending the MINGEI ontology [55] with classes and properties needed to model the sensory and mental imagery used in crafting actions.
+The semantic modelling of craft actions is based on a craft-specific ontology obtained by extending the MINGEI ontology [55] with classes and properties needed to model the sensory and mental imagery used in crafting actions.
 The ontology is implemented on an online platform that extends the MINGEI Platform [55].
-The ontology is an extension of the ISO standard CIDOC CRM [102], a vocabulary extensively used for representing CH by the major European GLAMs (galleries, libraries, archives, and museums).
-In particular, we reuse some CRM classes and properties for modeling fundamental notions and add our own as refinements of those in the CRM, for modeling concepts and relationships that are specific to the craft application domain.
+The ontology is an extension of the ISO standard CIDOC CRM [102], a vocabulary extensively used for representing CH by the major European GLAMs (Galleries, Libraries, Archives, and Museums).
+In particular, we reuse some CRM classes and properties for modelling fundamental notions and add our own, as refinements of those in the CRM, for modelling concepts and relationships that are specific to the craft application domain.
 To increase interoperability, we also use standard terminologies whenever possible.
 In particular, given its richness, multi-linguicism, and widespread adoption from the CH sector, the Getty thesaurus is adopted [103].
 Furthermore, this thesaurus includes a comprehensive collection of action labels.
-Nevertheless, the platform allows the use of any other online dictionary or thesaurus, such as the one provided by UNESCO [104] or others provided by national authorities.
+Nevertheless, the platform allows using any other online dictionary or thesaurus, such as the one provided by UNESCO [104] or others provided by national authorities.
 Thus, a knowledge entity can be associated with multiple meta-data from multiple sources in the proposed implementation.

-3.3.2.
+3.2.2.
 Functional